rturrado/word_converter/README.md

 #### Input reader

-Three classes are defined in this file: a pure virtual base class, `input reader`, and two concrete clases, `file_reader` and `stream_reader`.<br/>
+Three classes are defined in this file: a pure virtual base class, `input reader`, and two concrete classes, `file_reader` and
+`stream_reader`.<br/>
 Each concrete class holds an input stream: `file_reader` reads from a file, and holds a file stream;
 while `stream_reader` reads from any input stream.
 They also implement a virtual method to retrieve a reference to that stream<br/>